SchoolOfCode/bc17-w5d5-learning-audit-ehm5678/README.md

 Learning Plan:

-- Revising JS functions with notes and doing some practice exercises
+- Revising JS functions with notes and doing some practice exercises ✅

+- a function is defined with the function keyword, followed by a name, followed by parentheses ().
+- // eg  Define a function called multiplyFive which accepts a number and returns that number multiplied by 5.

+function multiplyFive(number) {
+  return number * 5;
+}

+console.log(multiplyFive(2));

+Write a function named minutesToHours that receives a number of minutes as parameter and returns a number representing the same amount of time but in hours.

+function minutesToHours(minutes) {
+    return minutes / 60;
+}

+export { minutesToHours };

+Write a function named max5 that receives 5 numbers as parameters and returns the biggest one between them.

+function max5(nr1, nr2, nr3, nr4, nr5) {
+  return Math.max(nr1, nr2, nr3, nr4, nr5);
+}

+export { max5 };